Abhitulya/induction_task/README.md

 ## Conversational Persona Bot:

 I implemented this using a model dialogGPT and fine-tuned it to respond according to the persona of a person.
-I choosed this model because it is the best suited for casual conversations.
+I chosed this model because it is the best suited for casual conversations.